 Jeffrey C. Kauffman is currently retired from the Illinois Bar.
 Mr. Kauffman was previously a labor and employment attorney with the Chicago office of Littler Mendelson P.C., where he represented management in all aspects of labor and employment law.
 He also was a member of the Illinois Bar Association, Section on Labor and Employment Law; the State Bar of Michigan, Labor and Employment Law Section; and the American Bar Association, Section of Labor and Employment Law and the Committee on Practice and Procedure under the NLRA.
 Mr. Kauffman received his B.A. summa cum laude from Albion College, where he was elected to Phi Beta Kappa, and his J.D. from the University of Michigan Law School.

-Prisca M. Kim is an associate with Goldberg Kohn, Ltd., in Chicago, where she practices in the Bankruptcy and Creditors’ Rights Group.
+Prisca M. Kim is a Principal at Goldberg Kohn in Chicago, where she practices in the Bankruptcy and Creditors’ Rights Group.
 While attending law school, Ms. Kim was a part of the Employment Discrimination Project for the Edwin F. Mandel Legal Aid Clinic and served as an extern to the Honorable Michael T. Mason of the U.S. District Court for the Northern District of Illinois.
-She is a member of the American Bankruptcy Institute and the Turnaround Management Association.
-She received her B.A. from the University of California, Los Angeles, and her law degree from the University of Chicago Law School.
+She is a member of the American Bankruptcy Institute, the Turnaround Management Association, and the American Bar Association.
+She received her B.A. from the University of California, Los Angeles, and her J.D. from the University of Chicago Law School.

 Ronald J. Kramer is a Partner at Seyfarth Shaw LLP in Chicago, representing management in labor and employment law matters.
-He is a member of the American, Illinois State, and Chicago Bar Associations.
-He is the Chair of the American Bar Association’s Government Operations Committee.
+He is a member of the American and Chicago Bar Associations.
+He is a Past Chair of the ABA’s State and Local Government Law Section.
 He has spoken at numerous conferences regarding labor issues and has written for a variety of journals.
-Mr. Kramer received his B.A. magna cum laude from Michigan State University and his J.D. with high honors from Chicago-Kent College of Law.
+Mr. Kramer received his B.A. magna cum laude from Michigan State University and his J.D. with high honors from the Chicago-Kent College of Law.

 Darren M. Mungerson is a Shareholder with Littler Mendelson, P.C., in Chicago, where he focuses his practice on labor and employment law.
 Mr. Mungerson is a member of the Illinois State and American Bar Associations.
+He has been named one of the Best Lawyers in America from 2021 to 2022.
 He earned his J.D. cum laude from Harvard Law School and his B.S. with Bronze Tablet (highest honors) from the University of Illinois Urbana-Champaign.

-Michael L. Sullivan is a Principal at Goldberg Kohn Ltd., in Chicago, and Chairs the firm’s Labor and Employment Group.
-Mr. Sullivan is on the Board of Directors of the Chicago Labor and Employment Relations Association, on the Executive Committee for the Union League Boys & Girls Club, and on the Board of Directors for the Union League Club of Chicago.
+Michael L. Sullivan is a Principal at Goldberg Kohn in Chicago and Chair of the firm’s Labor and Employment Group.
+He serves on the Board of Directors of the Chicago Labor and Employment Relations Association and is a member of the American Bar Association (Tort and Insurance Practice Section — Employee Relations Committee and Labor and Employment Section), Illinois Bar Association (Labor and Employment Section), and Chicago Bar Association (Labor and Employment Section).
 Mr. Sullivan received his B.S. with high honors and his J.D. from the University of Illinois, where he was a Harno Fellow and was awarded various honors, including the Rickert Award for Excellence in Moot Court.

 Ryan H. Vann is a Partner with Baker McKenzie, in Chicago, where he concentrates his practice on labor and employment, representing clients in litigation, counseling, and complex corporate transactions.
 Mr. Vann has been named a Rising Star by Super Lawyers.
 He received his J.D. cum laude from Indian University School of Law and his B.S. from Indiana University.